curl/everything-curl/libcurl.md

     CURL *curl_handle = curl_easy_init();

-Then you set various options in that handle, to control how the upcoming transfer.
+Then you set various options in that handle, to control the upcoming transfer.
 Like this example sets the URL:

     /* set URL to operate on */
     res = curl_easy_setopt( curl_handle, CURLOPT_URL, "http://example.com/");